frankmorgner/vsmartcard/npa/doc/README.rst

 Usage
 =====

+The API to libnpa is documented in :ref:`npa-api`.
+It includes a simple programming example.
+Here we will focus on the command line interface to the library offered by the |npa-tool|.

 To pass a secret to |npa-tool| for |PACE|, command line parameters or environment variables can be used.
 If the smart card reader supports |PACE|, the PIN pad is used.
-If none of these options is applies, npa-tool will show a password prompt.
+If none of these options applies, |npa-tool| will show a password prompt.

 |npa-tool| can send arbitrary APDUs to the nPA in the secure channel.
 APDUs